celo-org/docs/blog/01-05-2023-deploying-celo-dapp-to-celo-network-with-web3py/deploying-celo-dapp-to-celo-network-with-web3py.md

 pip install web3
 ```

-Then we'll install the web3.contract library where we can import `ConciseContract`.
-The `ConciseContract` is not a part of the official Web3.py documentation, but rather a third-party library that builds on top of `Web3.py` to provide a simpler, more user-friendly interface for interacting with smart contracts.
-To use `ConciseContract`, you would need to install the `web3-contract package`, which provides the `ConciseContract`.
-We can install `ConciseContract` library with the following code.
+Then we'll install the web3.contract library where we can import the `ConciseContract` library.

 ```python
 pip install web3-contract
 ```
+Note that the `ConciseContract` is not a part of the official Web3.py documentation, but rather a third-party library that builds on top of `Web3.py` to provide a simpler, more user-friendly interface for interacting with smart contracts.

 Next, we'll now set up the web3 connection to the celo network.
 Here's an example code for setting up a web3 connection to the Celo network using `web3.py`: